KANISHKAR2607/TSA_EXP3/README.md

 ### RESULT:

-Thus, The AutoCorrelation Function (ACF) of the data for the pH level in Water quality data is successfully executed.
+#### Thus, The AutoCorrelation Function (ACF) of the data for the pH level in Water quality data is successfully executed.

-### RESULT:

-####     Thus auto correlation function in python is successfully implemented.